-Parameter Description Server Synopsis: Any 8 characters Default: Primary This field tells whether this configuration is for a Primary or a Backup Server.
+Parameter Description Server Synopsis: Any 8 characters Default: Primary

+Parameter Description This field tells whether this configuration is for a Primary or a Backup Server.
 IP Address Synopsis: ###.###.### where ### ranges from 0 to 255 The Server IP Address.
-Auth UDP Port Synopsis: 1 to 65535 Default: 1812

-Parameter Description The IP Port on server.
+THE Server IF Address.
+Auth UDP Port Synopsis: 1 to 65535 Default: 1812 The IP Port on server.
 Max Retry Synopsis: 1 to 10 Default: 2 The maximum number of times the Authenticator will attempt to contact the authentication server to authenticate the user in case of any failure.
 Timeout Synopsis: 1000 to 120000 Default: 10000 The amount of time in milliseconds the Authenticator will wait for a response from the authentication server.
+Reachable Synopsis: { No, Yes } The status of the server.
 Auth Key Synopsis: 31 character ASCII string The authentication key to be shared with server.
-Only available on Controlled versions.
 Confirm Auth Key Synopsis: 31 character ASCII string The authentication key to be shared with server.
-Only available on Controlled versions.